 A Guide to Setting Up Family Investment Company (FIC)

-Setting up Family Investment Company is a strategic way to manage, grow, and protect family wealth while improving tax efficiency.
-This guide explains the key considerations involved in setting up a Family Investment Company in the UK, covering structure, funding, governance, and tax planning.
-A well-designed Family Investment Company can play a central role in long-term family wealth planning and succession.
+Setting up a Family Investment Company is a structured way to manage, grow, and protect family wealth across generations while improving tax efficiency.
+This guide covers the key steps and considerations involved in establishing a Family Investment Company in the UK, including company structure, share design, funding methods, tax treatment, governance, and the potential drawbacks every family should weigh before proceeding.

 Key Takeaways

-• Family Investment Companies provide a flexible and effective alternative to traditional trusts for holding and managing family wealth, particularly for inheritance tax planning.
+• A Family Investment Company offers a flexible alternative to trusts for holding and managing family assets, with particular relevance for long-term inheritance tax planning.

 Family Investment Companies are often used to support intergenerational wealth planning.
-Assets transferred into the company can be removed from an individual’s personal estate, reducing potential inheritance tax exposure over time.
-At the same time, founders can retain control through carefully structured share classes and voting rights.
+Assets introduced into the company can be structured so that future growth in value builds up in shares held by children or other younger family members, potentially outside the founder’s estate for inheritance tax purposes.
+At the same time, founders can retain decision-making control through carefully designed voting share classes.

 Steps to Incorporate a Family Investment Company

-Setting up a Family Investment Company involves several important steps that determine how effectively it will operate.
-These include forming the company, drafting governing documents, appointing directors, and transferring assets into the structure.
+Setting up a Family Investment Company involves several important steps that determine how well it will serve its purpose over time.
+The process covers forming the company, drafting the constitutional documents, appointing directors, designing the share structure, and funding the company with assets.

 Registering the Company

-The first step in setting up a Family Investment Company is registering a private limited company with Companies House.
-This includes selecting a company name, appointing directors, and establishing a registered office address.
+The first step is registering a private limited company with Companies House.
+This involves selecting a company name, appointing at least one director, and providing a registered office address in the UK.

 Drafting the Shareholders’ Agreement

-Share structure is one of the most important elements of a Family Investment Company.
-Different classes of shares can be issued to separate control from economic value.
+Share structure is one of the most consequential decisions when setting up a Family Investment Company.
+Different classes of shares can carry different rights, allowing ownership, economic benefit, and voting control to be separated and allocated independently.

 Funding Your Family Investment Company

-A Family Investment Company must be adequately funded to meet its investment objectives.
-Funding can be introduced through capital contributions or loans from family members, each with different tax and practical implications.
+A Family Investment Company must be funded with assets before it can invest.
+The two principal methods are capital contributions and loans from family members, and each has distinct tax and practical consequences.

 Capital Contributions